leonardopicchiami/nusmv_grid_game_controller_synthesis/README.md

 M: 7
 ```

-In case the grid is not specified, it is generated randomly.
+If the grid is not specified, the tool  randomly generates it.

 ## Description and Requirements ##

-Python 3 was used for the development of the system.
-The system was developed and tested on 64-bit Python 3.6 and 64-bit Python 3.7 on Linux Systems.
-It has been developed and tested on Linux distros: Linux Mint and Ubuntu.
-The synthesis can be done by executing the python file main.py with the following syntax:
+Python 3 was used for the development of the tool.
+We developed and performed the experiments using Python 3.6 and Python 3.7 on Linux Systems.
+In particular, Linux Mint and Ubuntu.

+The synthesis can be perfrmed by running the python file *main.py* as follows:

 ```
 python main.py -conf config.ini -o output_folder input_file.input
 ```

-With the `-o output_folder` option you specify the path of the output folder, i.e. the folder where the file with the generated python code is to be saved.
-The path of the NuSMV executable (the system uses the NuSMV binary executable file and the compilation is not foreseen) and the path where the NuSMV models generated used by the model checker are saved, are specified in the `config.ini`.
+Through the `-o output_folder` option, you can specify the path of the output folder, i.e., the directory where the tool has to store the code of the controller.

+The tool needs a path for  NuSMV executable (the tool uses the NuSMV binary executable file and the compilation is not foreseen) and a path to store NuSMV models.
+This informations can be specified in the `config.ini`.

 Using the `-nogrid` option, the specified grid is not considered.
-It is required when specifying the non-grid input file.
-By default the most efficient algorithm for synthesis is used, you can use `-mode 0` for the standard algorithm and `-mode 1` for the optimized agorithm.
-With `-v 1` increases the verbosity of the output.
+It is required when the user specifies the non-grid input file.
+By default, the optimised synthesis algorithm is used.
+In any case, you can use `-mode 0` for the standard algorithm and `-mode 1` for the optimised algorithm.

+Using `-v 1`, you can increase the verbosity of the output.
 Using only the `-h` option, you get a summary of the available options.

 For the other feature, which excludes the generation of the controller, the following syntax is used: